 Where to Grow Water Lettuce

-Water lettuce flourish in USDA zones 9 - 11.
-They can be grown in colder climates with adequate protection.
-The ideal temperature range is 70 - 85 F, but they can survive in temperatures down to 50 F.
+Water lettuce flourishes in USDA Zones 9 - 11.
+It can be grown in colder climates with adequate protection.
+The ideal temperature range is 70 - 85 degrees Fahrenheit, but water lettuce can survive in temperatures as low as 50 degrees.

-If you garden in an area colder than that, and want to keep your water lettuce growing year after year, you'll have to overwinter them indoors in containers full of water, making sure the area has proper lighting.
+However, if you garden in an area colder than that, and want to keep your water lettuces growing year after year, you'll have to overwinter them indoors in containers full of water, making sure the area has proper lighting.
+Plant lights or a mix of warm and cool fluorescent tubes will work for this, and this setup can be tucked into an out-of-the-way spot in your home.

 Water lettuce can also just be purchased every year, like any other annual.
 Just be sure to pull it out of your pond before cold weather sets in, or you'll be left with a gooey, wet mess of dead water lettuce foliage the following year.

-They are usually available in garden centers and shops selling aquarium plants.
+There are several water lettuce varieties available in garden centers and shops selling aquarium plants.
 When purchased by mail order, they may not look their best initially.
 Allow them to recuperate in a small pot in a shady place before adding them to larger arrangements or fish ponds.

 A few varieties with slight difference in leaf shapes are available, but they all belong to the single species Pistia stratiotes.